drawcall/RAFManager/README.md

 #### The important thing is that it has only a few dozen lines of code, and the size is so small that you can ignore it.

+You can use it as the base library for your animation project, or wherever you want to use it.

 ## Usage
 #### Use directly in the page